 These included alcohol, toiletries, protective equipment, medicine, food, and other supplies from the market and stores.
 People rushed to supermarkets preparing for a lockdown and this sudden high demand resulted to shortages.

-The new normal we’re forced to live in has brought disruption to our behavior as customers.
-Now, we can’t help but fear that we will run out of specific products or goods, making us buy items in large quantities.
-This is true not only in the Philippines but around the world.
+The new normal we’re forced to live in has brought disruption to our behavior as consumers.
+Now, we can’t help but fear that we will have to face empty shelves, making us buy items in large quantities to store.
+This is true not only in the Philippines but also in other countries around the world.
 People are quickly going to their local supermarkets to stock up on foods and household items—but should you?

 First things first!
 Make yourself a shopping list and stick to it.
 Not only will this save you time, but also money.
 Get started by listing down the essentials that you need to stock up.
 You may also list their alternatives if ever you find an item out of stock.
 Having a list is very important but is often overlooked.
 But a simple note-taking app with all your essential items could save you so much energy at the grocery.

 The goal is to be prepared and buy essential items only.
 Commit to your list when shopping.
 This will help you avoid impulse buying and unnecessary roaming around the supermarket.

 When we say essential supplies, it is a weeks’ worth of basic goods.
 Prioritize these on your list to keep you well-fed for a few weeks or months.
 Focus on food that doesn’t go bad in few days.
 Make frequent shopping trips to the market every few weeks or months than doing a bulk shopping trip once.
 This way, you leave supplies for other families to buy, and you don’t waste expired food.